ros/catkin/doc/dev_guide/sketch.rst

 Each package calls :cmake:macro:`catkin_package` which generates ``find_package`` files; this is for other packages to use.
-Each package does a ``find_package`` of each other; in this way, packages can build with their dependencies in the same buildspace, or already installed on the system.
-Different versions of these files are created for use in the buildspace, and in the installation.
+Each package does a ``find_package`` of each other; in this way, packages can build with their dependencies in the same devel space, or already installed on the system.
+Different versions of these files are created for use in the devel space, and in the installation.
 The stress-test for this scheme is message generation; different language generators must implement a specific CMake interface which is used by ``genmsg``.
 See also :ref:`find_package_internals`.